It appears his wait is over.

-"He's got a complete skill set -- it's about him maturing and using it to his advantage," the GM said.
+"He's got a complete skill set -- it's about him maturing and using it to his advantage," the GM added.

 In small snippets, Schneider has shown an ability to be a top-end No. 1 goalie.
-Leadership is not an issue with the Sedins, Kesler, Manny Malhotra and defenseman Kevin Bieksa.
-Gillis feels he upgraded on the blue line by signing Jason Garrison to a six-year, $27.6 million contract.
-Vancouver is expecting to see exponential growth from defenseman Christopher Tanev, who is likely slotted for the third pair with Keith Ballard, and Cam Barker was signed to add depth.
+Leadership is not an issue with the Sedins, Kesler, Manny Malhotra and Kevin Bieksa.
+Gillis feels he upgraded on the blue line this summer by signing Jason Garrison to a six-year, $27.6 million contract.
+And Vancouver is expecting to see exponential growth from Christopher Tanev, who is likely slotted for the third pair with Keith Ballard.

 "(The Canucks) present a great opportunity to win and that was more of a factor than anything," Schneider said.
 "I've really gotten to know my teammates and the staff and the city, and I really enjoy it."